petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 The `*.manipulation.mat` files should be stored in the basepath.

 ### Channels
-A matlab struct (ChannelName), stored in a .mat file: `sessionName.ChannelName.channelinfo.mat` with the following fields:
+A matlab struct `ChannelName`, stored in a .mat file: `sessionName.ChannelName.channelinfo.mat` with the following fields:
-* `channel`: a 1xQ vector containing a list of Q channel indexes (0-indexed)
+* `channel`: a 1xQ vector containing a list of Q channel indexes (0-indexed).
-* `channelClass`: a 1xQ cell with classification assigned to each channel (char)
+* `channelClass`: a 1xQ cell with classification assigned to each channel (char).
 * `processinginfo`: a struct with information about how mat file was generated including the name of the function, version, date and the parameters.
 * `detectorinfo`: If the channelinfo struct is based on determined events, detectorinfo contains info about how the event was processed.

 The `*.channelinfo.mat` files should be stored in the basepath.

 ### Time series
-A Matlab struct (timeserieName), stored in a .mat file: `sessionName.timeserieName.timeseries.mat` with the following fields:
+A Matlab struct `timeserieName`, stored in a .mat file: `sessionName.timeserieName.timeseries.mat` with the following fields:
-* `channel`: a 1xQ vector containing a list of Q channel indexes (0-indexed)
+* `channel`: a 1xQ vector containing a list of Q channel indexes (0-indexed).
-* `timestamps`: a 1xQ cell with classification assigned to each channel (char)
+* `timestamps`: a 1xQ cell with classification assigned to each channel (char).
 * `processinginfo`: a struct with information about how mat file was generated including the name of the function, version, date and the parameters.

 Any other field can be added to the struct containing time series data.
 The `*.timeseries.mat` files should be stored in the basepath.